 - Down Pipe 100026

 So, which shades of dark green paint colors are your favorite?
-I recommend that if you like any of the mentioned colors, you should get swatches or paint samples at the store and try them out in your space and lighting.
+It’s a good idea that if you like any of the mentioned colors, you should get swatches or paint samples at the store and try them out in your space and natural light.
 And don’t overthink it!!!
 Seriously!
 It’s just paint and you can easily paint over it again.